kakui-lau/uptime-kuma/CONTRIBUTING.md

 - Any breaking changes
 - Duplicated pull request
 - Buggy
-- UI/UX is not close to Uptime Kuma
+- UI/UX is not close to Monitor State
 - Existing logic is completely modified or deleted for no reason
 - A function that is completely out of scope
 - Unnecessary large code changes (Hard to review, causes code conflicts to other pull requests)